Delooping the functor calculus tower: Homotopy theory

-Because of the equivalences~\eqref {eq:der_ibim_map}-\eqref{eq:der_tr_ibim_map}, we won\rq{}t distinguish between the two mapping spaces and will simply write $\Ibimod_O^h(-,-)$ and $\TT_k\Ibimod_O^h(-,-)$.
-For the proof of the main theorem we will be using the Reedy version of the derived mapping space.
+Because of the equivalences~\eqref {eq:der_ibim_map}-\eqref{eq:der_tr_ibim_map}, we do not distinguish between the two mapping spaces and simply write $\Ibimod_O^h(-,-)$ and $\TT_k\Ibimod_O^h(-,-)$.
+For the proof of the main theorem we use the Reedy version of the derived mapping space.
+Here is the comparison theorem in the $\Lambda$ case.